-(A) A medically fragile foster caregiver shall have at least two years of experience caring for medically fragile children or the equivalent medically fragile child care experience, education or training as determined by the recommending agency.
+(A) A foster caregiver for medically fragile children shall have at least two years of experience caring for medically fragile children or the equivalent medically fragile child care experience, education or training as determined by the recommending agency.
 This requirement shall not apply to a foster caregiver certified prior to January 1, 2003.

-(1) Each medically fragile foster caregiver shall successfully complete the number of hours of preplacement and continuing training specified in the recommending agency's training policy required pursuant to rule 5101:2-5-13 of the Administrative Code.
+(B) Each foster caregiver for medically fragile children shall successfully complete the number of hours of preplacement and continuing training specified in the recommending agency's training policy for medically fragile foster homes required pursuant to rules 5101:2-5-13 and 5101:2-5-33 of the Administrative Code.

-(C) Each medically fragile foster caregiver is a member of the treatment team and shall help develop and implement the service plan for each child as prescribed by the recommending agency.
+(C) Each foster caregiver for medically fragile children is a member of the treatment team and shall help develop and implement the service plan for each child as prescribed by the recommending agency.

 (D) Occupancy limitations for a medically fragile foster home.

-(a) Any exceptions to the number of medically fragile foster children to be served, must have specific justification in accordance with the agency's policy for matching foster children and medically fragile foster caregivers pursuant to rule 5101:2-5-13 of the Administrative Code.
+(a) Any exceptions to the number of medically fragile foster children to be served, must have specific justification in accordance with the agency's policy for matching foster children and foster caregivers for medically fragile children pursuant to rule 5101:2-5-13 of the Administrative Code.

 (b) The justification, which may include the need to place a sibling group, or the abilities of a particular family in relation to the intensive needs of a particular child, shall be documented in the child's case record and in the medically fragile foster home record.

 (c) If more than two medically fragile foster children are placed in a medically fragile foster home, all agencies holding custody of any other children placed in the home shall be notified by the recommending agency of the foster home within seventy-two hours of placement.